Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 * ![#9e9e9e](https://place-hold.it/20/9e9e9e/000000?text=+) #9e9e9e (Nobel)
 * ![#fff](https://place-hold.it/20/fff/000000?text=+) #fff (White)

-The stand out colour for this web page is Cadet Blue, which according to [Color Psychology](https://www.colorpsychology.org/teal/) is associated with the ocean and nature.
-This concept is very relevant for a web app associated with meditation and seeking to create a relaxed state of mind.

-Other than Cadet Blue, I used Peru for all of the buttons which have a Tawny border and when hovered on the button colour changes to Tan and the text changes to Saddle Brown.
-For the header and footer text I have used Tawny.
-For the Time and Season titles, all of the button text and the form text boxes I have used the colour Clear Day.
-When you hover on the media icons and the text links in the footer they change to Cadet Blue.
-Both the header and footer have a colour gradient applied which blends the colours Cadet Blue and Clear Day.
-All modals have Peru as their background colour, Clear Day for all text, boxes and Cadet Blue for buttons and the button `hover` and clicked changes the colour to Raven.
-The countdown timer on each meditation page is represented with numbers using the colour Saddle Brown.
-I have two sweet alert pop ups to confirm the users actions, these pop ups have their own default colours.
+I used the Materialize Teal colour across every page, including the navbar, footer, majority of the text and buttons.
+The homepage icons and the all of the forms use the color Gin Fizz.
+The color white is used for the navbar and footer content and flash messages.
+The delete buttons, both on the profile page and the confirmation modal, are red to emphasise the warning.
+Turquoise is used for the icon text on the homepage and Nobel (grey) is used for the form text.
+The colour black is used for a small amount of text on the tips cards and the forms.

 #### Font

-The Fonts I used for this project are **Pacifico** and **Sans Serif** with the font weights:
+The Fonts I used for this project are **Yellowtail** and **Montserrat** with the font weights:
+* 300
-* 400 - for all button text and subtext.
+* 400
-* 500 - for headers and titles.
+* 500

-The [Pacifico](https://fonts.google.com/specimen/Pacifico) font was chosen for its soft calming design.
+The [Yellowtail](https://fonts.google.com/specimen/Yellowtail?query=yellow) font was chosen for it's brush stroke appearance to link in with the renovation theme.

 ### Wireframes

 I decided that it would be more helpful to have mockups than simple wireframes.
 The mockups were built in [figma](https://www.figma.com/).

-Link to the mockups can be found [here](https://www.figma.com/file/ld7rwps08gZCxYCipi7M3o/SerenAppy?node-id=0%3A1).
+Link to the mockups can be found [here](https://www.figma.com/file/fkOYNcpb1G4whUHj7TskjS/Renovate.IT?node-id=0%3A1).
 The mockups were designed for the mobile first approach.
-I have produced a desktop and mobile mockup of the landing page.
-For the meditation pages I have only produced mobile mockups as the layout will remain the same on all screen sizes.
+I have produced a desktop, tablet and mobile mockup of the main pages.

-If you are unable to access the mockup links above please see the mockup images [here](https://github.com/Gmanprodev/SerenAppy-Web-App/tree/master/documentation/wireframes).
+If you are unable to access the mockup links above please see the mockup images [here](https://github.com/Gmanprodev/Renovate-it/tree/master/documentation/wireframes).

 ## Features